knative/docs/docs/eventing/sources/apiserversource.md

 ## Example

-This example shows how to create an APIServerSource that listens to Kubernetes Events and send CloudEvents to a Knative Service.
+This example shows how to create an APIServerSource that listens to Kubernetes Events and send CloudEvents to the Event Display Service.

 ### Creating a namespace